Keto Spaghetti Squash Casserole with Alfredo Sauce

 Are you ready for fall recipes welcoming spaghetti squash as the new keto vegetable into your plate?
 But first, let’s talk about spaghetti squash.

 Its name came from its yellow-orange flesh that forms spaghetti-like strands when the cooked flesh is pulled apart with a fork.

 Is spaghetti squash keto-friendly?

 First, you need to bake your squash to release the vegetable spaghetti.
 Let’s see how to cook spaghetti squash!

 There are a few different ways to cook spaghetti squash depending on:

-how you cut the squash: halved lengthwise, crosswise, or sliced in rings.
+- How you cut the squash: halved lengthwise, crosswise, or sliced in rings.

-the cooking methods: oven-baked, steamed in a crock-pot, microwaved.
+- The cooking methods: oven-baked, steamed in a crock-pot, microwaved.

-Here I am sharing with you the best method to bake spaghetti squash for the best spaghetti squash casserole.
+Here I am sharing the best method to bake spaghetti squash for the best spaghetti squash casserole.

-Cut the squash
+Cutting the squash

 The baking time is the key.
 If you bake your squash too much, the spaghetti squash will not form firm noodles.
 It will be mushy and soft.
 So always check the baking process by:

-checking the color of its skin – when it starts to darken or brown, it is cooked!
+- Checking the color of its skin – when it starts to darken or brown, it is cooked!

-inserting a knife into the squash shell after 30 minutes, if the shell is soft and the knife goes through even a little bit, remove the tray from the oven, flip one squash boat and start grating the flesh with a fork.
+- Inserting a knife into the squash shell after 30 minutes.
+If the shell is soft and the knife goes through even a little bit, remove the tray from the oven, flip one squash boat and start grating the flesh with a fork.